 - Successfully completed first year of medical school and are in good academic standing (no summer make ups)

 - Demonstrated commitment and achievement in community health and culturally sensitive care

-- Must be available June 4-29 OR July 9th-August 3rd in order to complete the program
+- Must be available for Session I: June 3-28 OR Session II: July 8-August 2, 2019 in order to complete the program

 - Student traveling from out of state must make their own travel and housing arrangements for their stay in Northern California

 - Be available for a telephone pre-screening interview following completion of your application